- Send money to an overseas bank account without paying a foreign exchange profit margin.

 Wise will notify your recipient that the funds are coming, and you can track the transfer in your Wise account.

-Who Wise is designed for (based on the features and costs)
+Who Wise is designed for

 Unlike many companies that have a definite target consumer, Wise aims to appeal to anybody who is put off by traditional banks' high fees and poor exchange rates.
 Money transfer services should not cost an arm and a leg.